 We recognise that everyone has differing needs and that there is no 'one size fits all' approach to delivering the Games Transport Plan objectives.
-We also recognise that many face additional barriers, such as, accessibility, affordability, health and active travel inequalities.
-We have anticipated key inclusion and accessibility needs and priorities, and are implementing measures to help facilitate equitable access for all.
-A summary of barriers and mitigation measures is included in Appendix B Equality Impact Assessment We will also continue to engage with a range of local equality groups to shape positive inclusion and access outcomes.
+We have anticipated key inclusion and accessibility needs and priorities and are implementing measures to help facilitate equitable access for all.
+We will continue to engage with a range of local equality groups to shape positive inclusion and access outcomes.

-While all venues will be accessible by public transport and we will encourage everyone to use public transport and/or walk and cycle to venues, we also recognise that this may not a viable option for all, which is why a number of additional provision will be put in place to mitigate any negative impact and ensure a number of travel options are available for all.
+While all venues will be accessible by public transport and we will encourage everyone to use public transport and/or walk and cycle to venues, we also recognise that this may not a viable option for all.
 Blue badge parking will be available at all venues.
 Accessible shuttle services and other transport services such as ride share, taxis and ring and ride will support spectators varying travel needs.
 Access to venues will be facilitated through the delivery of new and/or refurbished transport infrastructure, while access transport audits will help determine any access barriers.
-Accessible travel options will be available for all venues.
-These will be clearly communicated to spectators through our journey planning anns.
+Where access barriers are identified that cannot be rectified, we will ensure spectators are made aware of accessible travel options through personalised journey planning.